Terminal hack blocks do not seem to affect atom mass

-#1 Updated by Roland Schulz about 3 years ago
+#1 Updated by Roland Schulz over 3 years ago

 I think this is a bug.
 The manual says that this column is the new mass.
 But it isn't sufficient to change the code.
 This means that the build in force-fields are read different and we need to make sure that this doesn't introduce new bugs.
 I created a python script (attached) to compare the mass given in atomtypes.atp and in the hackblock (*.tdb).
 The script needs to be executed from the FF folder.
 For charmm I get: